taotriad/cluster-management-toolkit/docs/roadmap/Project_roadmap.md

       helpers to use to process that data, a list of actions that can be performed on that data, as well as information about what, if any, relationships the data has with data in other info views.
+    * [ ] Use pygments to do syntax highlighting instead of our own hackish solution.
+      For this to work we need to write a custom output plugin, since we need the output to be themestring format.

 ## Q3 roadmap